CRG-CNAG/CalliNGS-NF/README.md

     docker pull cbcrg/callings-nf@sha256:b65a7d721b9dd2da07d6bdd7f868b04039860f14fa514add975c59e68614c310

-Note: the Docker image contains all the required dependencies except GATK with cannot be included due to its license restriction.
+Note: the Docker image contains all the required dependencies except GATK which cannot be included due to its license restriction.

 Download the `GenomeAnalysisTK.jar` from [this link](https://software.broadinstitute.org/gatk/download/)